 Prior to making any final decisions on the proposed noise walls, CFX will hold a Sound Wall Information Meeting (SWIM) for each of the three project segments.
 The proposed barriers, along with other pertinent project construction-related information, will be presented.
-As part of the SWIM, CFX will also directly solicit the opinions, by conducting a survey, of the property owners and tenants/renters found to be benefited by the proposed noise walls, as identified in the report.
+As part of the SWIM, CFX will also directly solicit the opinions by conducting a survey of the property owners and tenants/renters benefited by the proposed noise walls, as identified in the report.

-&lt;sup>10 FDOT, Standard Specifications for Road and Bridge Construction, July 2018.
+11 FDOT, Standard Specifications for Road and Bridge Construction, July 2018.